-Derek Boshier’s second NFT is drawn from his series K-Pop and created in collaboration with digital artist Shapeshifter7.
+Derek Boshier second NFT is drawn from his series K-Pop and also created in collaboration with Shapeshifter7.
 Inspired by South Korean singing television contest King of Mask Singer – whose participants’ identities are only revealed when eliminated – the NFT depicts cartoon-like figures.
 The canvas set against the wall provides a clear link to the work’s roots as a painting, now brought to life through animation.
 Kellogg’s iconic “K” is playfully used as a signifier for both Korean pop music and American consumerism.
 The work nods to the TV show’s increasingly popular global franchise, highlighting aspects of cultural appropriation and universalist aspirations.
 For Boshier, these inherent elements of deception, mystery, and audience participation mirror the political landscape of the post-Trump era.
-The K-pop series that inspired this NFT is currently on view at Gazelli Art House in London until November 14.

 Speaking about his K Pop series, Boshier explains “It is informed by elements of cultural divide, difference, and engagement.
 Change is basic to life along with opposites, and opposites within change are equally interesting.
 A color theorist will tell you that there is no such colour as blue or red, that as soon as you put another colour next to it, it changes.
 The same is true of images: advertisers know this well.’

 The painting that provided the basis for Boshier's NFT is currently on show at Gazelli Art House as part of his solo exhibition Icarus and K Pop.
 The exhibition features two series made of acrylic paintings on canvas as well as black and white drawings on paper.
 The works provide both a critical and playful commentary on global contemporary culture, reimaging ancient myths and drawing on today's world.
 Now in 80s, the artist doesn’t seem to be slowing down anytime soon and is already planning his shows for 2023.